 Through its contract with Suffolk County, Xerox provides, installs and maintains the cameras at no charge.
 The company makes money on the program by collecting $13 for each ticket, an amount that jumps to $33 when a camera generates more than 90 tickets in a month.

-The Suffolk County Traffic and Parking Violation Agency is quick to point out that red light running is a major cause of crashes, deaths and injuries at signalized intersections.
+The Suffolk County Traffic and Parking Violation Agency is quick to point out that red-light running is a major cause of crashes, deaths, and injuries at signalized intersections.
 The goal of photo enforcement is to deter violators, not catch them, it says.
 Signs and public information campaigns warn drivers that photo enforcement is in use.
-Revenue is generated from fines paid by drivers who continue to run red lights, adds Suffolk County Traffic and parking Violation Agency.
+Revenue is generated from fines paid by drivers who continue to run red lights, adds Suffolk County Traffic and Parking Violations Agency.

-If you or a loved one has been injured or killed in an automobile accident, contact Rosenberg & Gluck, personal injury attorneys, for a free, confidential legal consultation to learn more about your options.
+If you or a loved one has been injured or killed in an automobile accident, contact Rosenberg & Gluck, personal injury attorneys.
+We will provide you with a FREE, confidential legal consultation to learn more about your options.